worstkiller/fccbengaluru/README.md

   - Events can be added from app hidden in demo
   -

+## Apk
+Please find the apk in apk/ of project root.
+## Screenshot
+Please find the screenshots in the root project screenshot/

 ### Installation

 clone the repository and replace the google_service.json in app/ with yours.